 Find a state park near you.
 Read about preparing and planning your trip to a state park.
 This page includes information for parking, camping, park events, fishing, hunting, and more.

 Find a Massachusetts State Park

-The Department of Conservation and Recreation manages 152 state parks across the Commonwealth.
+The Department of Conservation and Recreation manages over 150 state parks across the Commonwealth.
 These protected lands include mountains, freshwater beaches, saltwater beaches, and much more.

 If you know what you want to do in a state park, search parks by recreation type or amenities.